-17. RELATED PARTIES
+16. RELATED PARTIES

-PREFERRED EQUITY IN CC VIII, LLC.
-CC VIII an indirect subsidiary of the Company, issued preferred membership units (collectively, the CC VIII Interest) with a value and an effective liquidation preference of approximately \$630 million to certain sellers as part of the Bresnan acquisition in February 2000.
+PREFERRED EQUITY IN CC VIII, LLC (CC VIII).
+CC VIII an indirect subsidiary of Charter Holdco, issued preferred membership units (collectively, the CC VIII Interest) with a value and an effective liquidation preference of approximately \$630 million to certain sellers as part of the Bresnan acquisition in February 2000.
 The liquidation preference of the CC VIII Interest accretes at 2% annually and is entitled to preferential distributions from available cash and upon liquidation of CC VIII.
 The CC VIII Interest generally does not share in the profits and losses of CC VIII and is recorded as a minority interest in the Company's financial statements.
 These holders have the right at their option to exchange the CC VIII Interest for shares of Charter Class A Common Stock.
 The Company does not have the right to force such an exchange.
 In connection with the Bresnan acquisition, Mr. Allen granted the holders of the CC VIII Interest the right to sell the CC VIII Interest (or any Charter Class A Common Stock or Charter Holdco membership interests which the current holders might receive upon exchange of the CC VIII Interest prior to transfer to Mr. Allen) to Mr. Allen for approximately \$630 million plus 4.5% interest annually from February 2000.
-In April 2002, in accordance with the put agreement, the holders negotiate in good faith possible alternatives to the closing.
+In April 2002, in accordance with the put agreement, the holders notified Mr. Allen of their intent to exercise this put right in full, and the parties agreed to consummate the sale in April 2003, although the parties also agreed to negotiate in good faith possible alternatives to the closing.
 If the sale to Mr. Allen is consummated, Mr. Allen would become the holder of the CC VIII Interest (or, if previously exchanged by the current holders, any Charter Class A Common Stock or a Charter Holdco membership interest issued to the current holders upon such exchange).
 If the CC VIII Interest is transferred to Mr. Allen, Mr. Allen then generally would be allocated his pro rata share of profits or losses of CC VIII.
-In the event of a liquidation of CC VIII, Mr. Allen would not be entitled to any priority distributions (except with respect to the 2% accretion, as to which such priority would continue) and Mr. Allen's share of any remaining distributions in liquidat
+In the event of a liquidation of CC VIII, Mr. Allen would not be entitled to any priority distributions (except with respect to the 2% accretion, as to which such priority would continue) and Mr. Allen's share of any remaining distributions in liquidation would be equal to the original capital account of approximately \$630 million, increased or decreased by Mr. Allen's pro-rata share of CC VIII's profits or losses after the transfer to Mr. Allen.